danielbchen/predicting-2016-election/README.md

 Arizona, Florida, Minnesota, Oregon, and Pennsylvania were predicted incorrectly.
 In terms of accuracy, 45 out of 50 states were predicted correctly for an accuracy score of 90%.

+### Model Discussion

+The model was early in predicting a blue Arizona and a blue Pennsylvania.
+Though they went red in 2016 before flipping four years down the road.
+The model's incorrect prediction isn't surprising.
+Pennsylvania is a battleground state after all, and strategists and pollsters have been optimistic of the turning tide in Arizona.

+Out of context 90% may appear impressive.
+However, this would assume that each state is weighted equal on the path to the Oval Office.
+This is not true.
+States such as Pennsylvania and Florida are always under watch because they are purple states.
+Moreover, they carry the pair of states carries 20 and 29 electoral votes respectively.
+An incorrect forecast in these places can not only cost a candidate/party a total of 49 electoral votes, but more importantly, it can cost them the path to the executive branch.